HCPLab-SYSU/LH-VLN/README.md

 ## LHPR-VLN Dataset

-Our dataset is now uploading to the [huggingface](https://huggingface.co/datasets/Starry123/LHPR-VLN), it will be online in these days.
+Our dataset is now available in [huggingface](https://huggingface.co/datasets/Starry123/LHPR-VLN).
 Thanks a lot for your patience!

 ## Timeline

 - [ ] 2025.4: NavGen pipline
-- [ ] 2025.5: Benchmark
+- [ ] 2025.5: Full benchmark

 ## Citation